Battery233/Biblio-tech/README.md

 // The default for ports is all of them
 ['move', {'speed': <speed>, 'time': 3000, 'ports':[1, 2]}]

+//  To be implement：
 // For testing, simple stop command to engines
 // The default for ports is all of them
 ['stop', {'ports':[1, 2]}]

+//  To be implement：
 // Command arm to reach position of a given book
 // The default book is a random available book from the database ['reachBook', {'ISBN': '9780241197806'}]

+//  To be implement：
 // Command robot to take the book at its current position and bring it to the
 // pick-up point
 // The default book is a random available book from the database ['takeBook', {'ISBN': '9780241197806'}]

+//  To be implement：
 // Retrieve list of books
 // The default for ISBN is all of them
 ['queryDB', {'ISBN': ['9780241197806', '9781840226881']}]

 // EV3 TO APP

+//  To be implement：
 // Send list of books
 ['bookList',
   [['9780241197806', 'The Castle', 'Franz Kafka', 0],